misakimichy/Redux-state-tree/README.md

     2) Add behavior that when the app loads, `console.log` all of the todos and all of the goals that reside in the fake database.
 Since all API methods are promise-based, you can use `PromiseAll()` to wait until all Promises have resolved before displaying the content to the user.

-20. Tell Redux store about data
+20. Tell Redux store about data.
     1) Tell Redux store about `todos` and `goals` data that you fetched (step 19).
 Create a new action creator names `receiveDataAction` and passes `todos` and `goals`.

     2) Add `case RECEIVE_DATA` for `todos` and `goals`, they returns `action.todos` and `action.goals`.